 Diabetes is a disease that causes high blood glucose levels.
 Over time, too much glucose in the blood can lead to serious health complications, including damage to the kidneys and the eyes.
 Diabetes can also cause stroke and heart disease, and, in some cases, it can lead to loss of limbs.
-Diabetes can be managed, though, both with conventional treatments and with complementary treatments like CBD oil for diabetes.
+Diabetes can be managed, though, both with conventional treatments and with complementary treatments like full-spectrum CBD for diabetes.

 More than 29 million people in the US have diabetes.
 It is also estimated that more than 8 million people have diabetes but have yet to be diagnosed.
 Diabetes can be managed through a planned diet and exercise and regular doses of insulin.